 Road to Sossusvlei

-They sometimes call Namibia ‘Africa for beginners’, and it’s no idle claim.
-Crime rates in the country are low, infrastructure (including roads) is generally excellent, and very low population densities mean that traffic is light.
-Accidents can happen, of course, and keeping safe means making sure that you understand local conditions and drive accordingly.
-But that’s true anywhere, and the danger of driving in Namibia is significantly lower than in many other countries around the world.
+Namibia is sometimes called ‘Africa for beginners’, and this nickname is well-deserved.
+Crime rates in the country are low, and the infrastructure (including roads) is generally excellent.
+Very low population densities mean that traffic is light.
+Accidents can happen, of course.
+To stay safe, make sure that you understand local conditions and drive accordingly.
+But that’s true anywhere, and the danger of driving in Namibia is much lower than in many other countries around the world.

-2. Do I Need a 4WD for a Self-drive Tour in Namibia?
+2. Do I Need a 4WD Vehicle for a Self-drive Tour in Namibia?

 Camping at Brukkaros mountain

 It depends on where you want to go.
-Most Namibian self-drive safaris can be easily accomplished in a 2WD vehicle.
-Most of the major destinations are connected by sealed roads, and where gravel roads take over, many are in excellent condition.
-That said, make sure you do your research.
-Some areas – such as the remote river valleys of Damaraland and the northwest, Khaudum National Park, or parts of Sossusvlei and the wider Namib sand seas – do require a 4WD.
-With that in mind, renting a 4WD vehicle is, of course, more expensive, but it does mean that you can explore a little further.
+Most Namibian self-drive safaris can be easily done in a 2WD vehicle.
+The major destinations are generally connected by sealed roads, and where gravel roads take over, many of them are in excellent condition.
+That said, do your research.
+Some areas require a 4WD, including the remote river valleys of Damaraland and the northwest, Khaudum National Park in the far northeast, or parts of Sossusvlei and the wider Namib Sand Sea.
+Renting a 4WD vehicle is more expensive, but it means that you can explore a little farther.

 3. What Preparation Do I Need?